Introduction to automated testing

 1. Use a task runner such as Grunt or Gulp, or npm scripts to run tests and clean up code during your build process.
 This is a great way to perform tasks like linting and minifying code, adding in CSS prefixes or transpiling nascent JavaScript features for maximum cross-browser reach, and so on.

 2. Use a browser automation system like Selenium to run specific tests on installed browsers and return results, alerting you to failures in browsers as they crop up.
-Commercial cross-browser testing apps like Sauce Labs and BrowserStack are based on Selenium, but allow you to access their set up remotely using a simple interface, saving you the hassle of setting up your own testing system.
+Commercial cross-browser testing apps like Sauce Labs and BrowserStack are based on Selenium, but allow you to access their set up remotely using an interface, saving you the hassle of setting up your own testing system.

 We will look at how to set up your own Selenium-based testing system in the next article.
 In this article, we'll look at how to set up a task runner, and use the basic functionality of commercial systems like the ones mentioned above.